AdriaanMusschoot/Pacman/README.md

+# Pacman
 Checkout this git repository: https://github.com/AdriaanMusschoot/Amugen to find the engine submodule and more of an explanation on how to use the engine.
 The game I made is pacman so I modified the engine to work easier for me.

+# Details
 First change I made in my engine, is that I display images centered, this make it a lot easier to reason about positioning and collision.
 The collision itself was then also rather simple: a distance check.
 It is all that is needed for pacman.
-It requires an instant response of the collision components.

-To create an update loop I worked w/ one scene that references one from a vector, this way only one scene is updated and rendered at the time.
-This allows me to easily switch between existing scene without loading a whole new scene everytime.

-For the game clock, the renderer and the input manager and gameclock are a Singleton.

-The input manager is not linked to any scenes and simply executes a command on either the gamestate or a specific game object

-Sound is done through a service locator, which was helpfull as I noticed some short comings while creating the game and after upgrading the soundsystem, all could remain through the service locator

-All loading for resource from the resource manager are stored in an RAII wrapper to maintain object so that this doesn't have to be loaded again and again

-The most prevelant form of communicating between gameobjects and components is the subject and observer pattern
+In most cases of my pacman game the collision implementation was forwarded to a finite state machine component, which would handle the collision in the appropriate state, mostly changing the state or destroying a gameobject.

+The subject/observer was also really usefull to have all components communicate with eachohter without intertwining to much.
-For example the animation components are always listening to the fsm of their respective ghost/pacman
+For example the animation components are always listening to the finite state machine component of their respective ghost/pacman to see if they need a different area of the sprite sheet.

-The response of all the colliders is mostly forward to their respective fsm to handle it
+The finite state machine component of the ghost is registered as an observer to the pacman collider, so when pacman collides with a big pickup the ghosts now that they need to change into their blue scared state.